IUREDCap/redcap-etl/docs/DeveloperGuide.md

-REDCap ETL Developer Guide
+REDCap-ETL Developer Guide
 ======================================

 Development Environment Setup
 -------------------------------------

-This is a list of the steps for setting up a REDCap ETL development environment.
+This is a list of the steps for setting up a REDCap-ETL development environment.
 Example commands are shown for Ubuntu 16.

 1. Install PHP